 As the Web allows information sharing, discovery, aggregation, filtering and flow in an unprecedented manner, it also becomes very difficult to identify, reliably, the original source that produced an information item on the Web.
-Since the emerging use of provenance in niche applications is undoubtedly demonstrating the benefits of provenance, we contend that provenance can and should reliably be tracked and exploited on the Web, and we survey the necessary foundations to achieve such a vision.
+Since the emerging use of provenance in niche applications is undoubtedly demonstrating the benefits of provenance, this survey contends that provenance can and should reliably be tracked and exploited on the Web, and investigates the necessary foundations to achieve such a vision.

-Using multiple data sources, we have compiled the largest bibliographical database on provenance so far.
-This large corpus allows us to analyse emerging trends in the research community.
-Specifically, using the CiteSpace tool, we identify clusters of papers that constitute research fronts, from which we derive characteristics that we use to structure our foundational framework for provenance on the Web.
-We note that such an endeavour requires a multi-disciplinary approach, since it requires contributions from many computer science sub-disciplines, but also other non-technical fields given the human challenge that is anticipated.
+Multiple data sources have been used to compile the largest bibliographical database on provenance so far.
+This large corpus permits the analysis of emerging trends in the research community.
+Specifically, the CiteSpace tool identifies clusters of papers that constitute research fronts, from which characteristics are extracted to structure a foundational framework for provenance on the Web.
+Such an endeavour requires a multi-disciplinary approach, since it requires contributions from many computer science sub-disciplines, but also other non-technical fields given the human challenge that is anticipated.

-To develop our vision, it is necessary to provide a definition of provenance that applies to the Web context.
-Our conceptual definition of provenance is expressed in terms of processes, and is shown to generalise various definitions of provenance commonly encountered.
-Furthermore, by bringing realistic distributed systems assumptions, we refine our definition as a query over assertions made by processes.
+To develop such a vision, it is necessary to provide a definition of provenance that applies to the Web context.
+A conceptual definition of provenance is expressed in terms of processes, and is shown to generalise various definitions of provenance commonly encountered.
+Furthermore, by bringing realistic distributed systems assumptions, this definition is refined as a query over assertions made by applications.

-Given that the majority of work on provenance has been undertaken by the database, workflow and e-science communities, we review some of their work, contrasting approaches, and focusing on important topics we believe to be crucial for bringing provenance to the Web, such as abstraction, collections, storage, queries, workflow evolution, semantics and activities involving human interactions.
+Given that the majority of work on provenance has been undertaken by the database, workflow and e-science communities, some of their work is reviewed, contrasting approaches, and focusing on important topics believed to be crucial for bringing provenance to the Web, such as abstraction, collections, storage, queries, workflow evolution, semantics and activities involving human interactions.

 However, provenance approaches developed in the context of databases and workflows essentially deal with closed systems.
-By that, we mean that workflow or database management systems are in full control of the data they manage, and track their provenance within their own scope, but not beyond.
+By that, it is meant that workflow or database management systems are in full control of the data they manage, and track their provenance within their own scope, but not beyond.
 In the context of the Web, a broader approach is required by which chunks of provenance representation can be brought together to describe the provenance of information flowing across multiple systems.
-This is the specific purpose of the Open Provenance

-Vision, which is an approach that consists of controlled vocabulary, serialization formats and interfaces that allow the provenance of individual systems to be expressed, connected in a coherent fashion, and queried seamlessly.
-In this context, the Open Provenance Model is an emerging community-driven representation of provenance, which has been actively used by some twenty teams to exchange provenance information according to the Open Provenance Vision.
+For this purpose, this survey puts forward the Open Provenance Vision, which is an approach that consists of controlled vocabulary, serialization formats and interfaces to allow the provenance of individual systems to be expressed, connected in a coherent fashion, and queried seamlessly.
+In this context, the Open Provenance Model is an emerging community-driven representation of provenance, which has been actively used by some twenty teams to exchange provenance information, in line with the Open Provenance Vision.

-Having identified an open approach and a model for provenance, we then look at techniques that have been proposed to expose provenance over the Web.
-We also study how Semantic Web technologies have been successfully exploited to express, query and reason over provenance.
-Symmetrically, we also identify how Semantic Web technologies such as RDF underpinning the Linked Data effort bring their own difficulties with respect to provenance.
+After identifying an open approach and a model for provenance, techniques to expose provenance over the Web are investigated.
+In particular, Semantic Web technologies are discussed since they have been successfully exploited to express, query and reason over provenance.
+Symmetrically, Semantic Web technologies such as RDF, underpinning the Linked Data effort, are analysed since they offer their own difficulties with respect to provenance.